 State, territory and local government authorities are taken to be approved providers unless the approval has been revoked or suspended (please refer to section 8-6 of the Act).

-- systems in place to meet its responsibilities;
+- systems it has, or will have, in place to meet these responsibilities

 When a decision is made by the Department about an application to become an approved provider of aged care, the applicant can ask for reconsideration under section 85-5 of the Act.